riturajkush/Visualizing-titanic-dataset-uisng-R/README.md

 * <b>Layers</b>: What you see on the plots (e.g., points, lines, etc.).
 These layers typically tke the form of a ggplot2 geom fucntion - for example, a simple scatter plot.

 ## Visualizations

+Here are the cool visulazations created in R with simple lines of code.
+The image itself is self explanatory

 ### Survival Rate

 As already mentioned 1 signifies the survival, and 0 signifies the perish.